joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2026/01/01/nyregion/zohran-mamdani-inauguration-nyc-mayor/mamdani-inauguration-updates

 **Live Updates: New York Readies Gala Inauguration of Mayor Zohran Mamdani**\
-`Mr. Mamdani, the city’s first Muslim and South Asian mayor and its youngest in more than a century, will be sworn in before the public in the early afternoon.`\
+`Mr. Mamdani, the city’s first Muslim and South Asian mayor and its youngest in more than a century, was sworn in at midnight.
+He will take part in a public ceremony in the early afternoon.`\
 https://nytimes.com/live/2026/01/01/nyregion/zohran-mamdani-inauguration-nyc-mayor

 **How Two Powerful U.S. Allies Came to Blows in Yemen**\